This year, we’re breaking down the boundaries.

 111 E. Broadway #170, SLC, 801-355-3282

 Why: Briar Handly made his name at Talisker on Main where he had to represent the brand of a luxury real estate company and a ski resort.
-But his eponymous restaurant is unabashedly heart-and-soul Handly.
+But his eponymous restaurant, Handle, is unabashedly heart-and-soul Handly.
 The young chef’s signature style is daringly pure and unembellished, like an edible haiku.
 Small plates feature a star ingredient, simply and expertly prepared with just enough accent flavors to bring a food to its full potential.

 Stellar Dish: Fried Chicken and Potato Salad